WebKit/WebKit-http/README.markdown

 actually complete: DumpRenderTree, webkitpy, etc. Some of them are triggering asserts in WebKit code.

+### WebKit2 ###

+Same as above, but:

+    $ python Tools/Scripts/run-webkit-tests --platform=haiku-wk2 --no-build \
+        --no-http --no-retry-failures --clobber-old-results \
+        --no-new-test-results

+Note that this is currently not working.

 ### Others ###

 There are more tests, but the build-\* scripts must be working before we can run them.